What can Town Councils do?

 They will often work with larger councils (district, borough, county or unitary) in your area called 'principal authorities' and cooperate to ensure the effective delivery of services to the local community.

 Who we are & what we do

-Northampton Town Council will consist of 25 elected councillors who will serve for an initial five year term, followed by four year terms.
+Northampton Town Council will consist of 25 elected councillors who will serve for a four year term.

 The Town Council Office will be located at Northampton Guildhall.